perladvent/perldotcom/content/article/_pub_2002_09_04_threads.md

 {
+   "title" : "Going Up?",
+   "slug" : "/pub/2002/09/04/threads.html",
+   "authors" : [
+      "sam-tregar"
+   ],
+   "thumbnail" : "/images/_pub_2002_09_04_threads/111-oracleperl.gif",
    "description" : " Perl 5.8.0 is the first version of Perl with a stable threading implementation.
 Threading has the potential to change the way we program in Perl, and even the way we think about programming.
-This article explores Perl's new threading...", "thumbnail" : "/images/_pub_2002_09_04_threads/111-oracleperl.gif", "draft" : null,
+This article explores Perl's new threading...", "image" : null,
-   "title" : "Going Up?",
-   "slug" : "/pub/2002/09/04/threads.html",
-   "date" : "2002-09-04T00:00:00-08:00",
+   "categories" : "development",
    "tags" : [
       "elevator-threading-threads-simulation"
    ],
-   "categories" : "development",
-   "authors" : [
+   "draft" : null,
-      "sam-tregar"
-   ],
-   "image" : null
+   "date" : "2002-09-04T00:00:00-08:00"
 }